 Lyabi Hauz

-Lyabi Hauz is a must-visit restaurant in Bukhara, known for its vegetarian-friendly options and al fresco seating by the picturesque pond.
+Lyabi Hauz, the most popular restaurant in this ensemble, is a must-visit in Bukhara, known for its vegetarian-friendly options and al fresco seating by the picturesque pond.
 The restaurant is always packed during dinner time, making it one of the most popular spots in Bukhara.
 The ambiance is enhanced by live music, creating a lively and enjoyable atmosphere.
 However, it should be noted that service can be haphazard at times.
-The restaurant is situated in the heart of Bukhara’s old town and is one of the more expensive options in the city, with a meal consisting of beer, soup, and salad costing around $10.
-Which maybe quite inexpensive depending on which side of the world you are from.
+The restaurant is situated in the heart of Bukhara’s old town and is one of the more expensive options in the city, with a meal consisting of beer, soup, and salad costing around USD 10.
+Which may be quite pricey or cheap depending on which side of the world you are from.

 Chayxana Xo’ja Nasriddin